rockofage/alx-zero_day/README.md

-My first readme is dope
+My first readme is nice